MilesLitteral/wraylib3d/README.md

           notation forms for UI etc

     + Utils
-        - Misc Application Utils, all Logging functions for example are here, as is prettyPrinting and Md3Show. the PrettyPrinter is entirely broken and needs to be fixed for generalized use
+        - Misc Application Utils, all Logging functions for example are here, as is prettyPrinting and Md3Show;
+          the PrettyPrinter is entirely broken and needs to be fixed for generalized use.
+There needs to be an added GlTFShow, and GLBShow utility (perhaps it could be called ModelViewer), there is also the small need for a MegaStore Printer,  ConfigShow, and a tracer (stack trace?)

 Config.Yaml
 Will be expanded to include Tests, examples, and alternative builds based on simple flags passed